 - Papers that are not published in Dialectica are not necessarily evaluated negatively; if a paper is not fished (adopted, considered potentially worth making a case for) by Editorial Committee members, this may have a large variety of reasons: lack of interest, of time, of competence, of ideas about suitable referees, of magnanimity, etc.

 - Authors of papers that are not fished are notified after a month.

 - Papers that are under consideration for longer than a month are read by at least one member of the Editorial Committee in view of making a case for the publication of this paper in an EC meeting; referee reports are commissioned in view of strengthening this case.
 If this process takes more than three months (which should happen only in very exceptional cases), authors are notified.

 - If the respective EC members drop their case (possibly in view of negative referee reports), authors are notified and may or may not receive comments on their papers.

 - If the case is made in an EC meeting, authors are notified of the positive or negative decision of the EC.
 A positive decision may be conditional on non-substantial, formal improvements or on a shortening of the paper.

 - By submitting their paper to Dialectica, authors assert that the work is their own and their coauthors’ and that all coauthors’ are listed.
 While they retain the copyright of their article, they give Dialectica the right to publish the article and its revisions under the Creative Commons Attribution 4.0 International License (CC-BY).

-- Submitted papers should be suitable for blind refereeing and should not contain metadata, citations or acknowledgements that help identify their authors.
+- Submitted papers should be in English, suitable for blind refereeing, and should not contain metadata, citations, or acknowledgements that help identify their authors.
 There are no style guidelines for initial submissions, though accepted papers will need an abstract to be published.